Journaling Prompts to Strengthen Psychic Ability

-You wouldn’t have to go far to hear me recommend journaling to develop psychic ability.
+You don’t have to go far to hear me recommend journaling to increase psychic ability.

-These journaling prompts to develop psychic ability will get you on track, and get your sparkly pen flyin’!
+These prompts will strengthen your intuition, clairvoyance, clairaudience, and get your sparkly pen flying!

-- Why do I feel so called to develop my intuitive gifts?
+- Why do I feel called to develop my intuitive gifts?

 - What does my Higher Self want me to know about developing my psychic abilities?